 George died on 19th June 1980 aged 73 years.
 Edna died in Chipping Sodbury on 17th November 1993 aged 84 years.

-The photo on the right below below shows the Ord/Thompson wedding group.
-The photo on the left below shows the three Thompson bridesmaids, Betty, Eileen and little Jean.
+One of the photographs above shows the Ord/Thompson wedding group.
+The other photograph shows the three Thompson bridesmaids, Betty, Eileen and little Jean.